Search This Blog

 Leighton House- Glade Road.
 Extant.
 Former school.
 History here

 Limbrook- house by St Peter's Street and a wharf near it.
-Not the same as Lymbrook although both probably inspired by the same source - see Thames Lawn.
+The former is not the same as Lymbrook although both probably inspired by the same source - see Thames Lawn.

 The Limes- Glade Road.
 Post about this house here.
 Not the same as Lime House.